-In February 2023, the Company announced that it has temporarily suspended the payment of quarterly dividends to its shareholders.
-This decision was made by the Board in light of the strategic review being conducted by a special committee ("Independent Committee"), comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.
+In February 2023, the Company announced that it had temporarily suspended the payment of quarterly dividends to its shareholders.
+This decision was made by the Board in light of the strategic review being conducted by the Independent Committee, comprised of independent members of the Board of Directors of the Company, and given the current uncertain macroeconomic environment.

-On March 22, 2022 the Company's Board of Directors declared a quarterly cash dividend of \$0.0025 per common share of the Company that was paid on May 2, 2022 to holders of Common Shares of record on April 15, 2022.
+During 2022, the Company paid quarterly cash dividend of \$0.0025 per common share to its Common Shareholders.
+These dividends were paid on February 1, May 2, August 2 and November 10, 2022.